b0938930511/llvm-project/clang/docs/UsersManual.rst

 .. option:: -ffp-eval-method=<value>

-   Specify the floating-point evaluation method for intermediate results within a single expression of the code.
+   Specify the floating-point evaluation method.

    Valid values are: ``source``, ``double``, and ``extended``.
-   For 64-bit targets, the default value is ``source``.
-For 32-bit x86 targets however, in the case of NETBSD 6.99.26 and under, the default value is ``double``; in the case of NETBSD greater than 6.99.26, with NoSSE, the default value is ``extended``, with SSE the default value is ``source``.
+   The default value is target-specific, typically ``source``.
 Details:

    * ``source`` The compiler uses the floating-point type declared in the source program as the evaluation method.
    * ``double`` The compiler uses ``double`` as the floating-point evaluation method for all float expressions of type that is narrower than ``double``.
    * ``extended`` The compiler uses ``long double`` as the floating-point evaluation method for all float expressions of type that is narrower than ``long double``.

-.. option:: -f[no-]protect-parens
+.. option:: -f[no-]protect-parens:

    This option pertains to floating-point types, complex types with floating-point components, and vectors of these types.
 Some arithmetic